ubco-cmps/data301_course/getting-started/tasks3.md

     :open:

 Once you're done everything else in the week and **after Thursday's class**, you should have access to the first Learning Log.
-This assignment will help you get familiar with answering "Learning Log" questions and tasks on the Gradescope platform.
+This assignment will help you get familiar with answering "Learning Log" questions and tasks on the PrairieLearn platform.
 I will respond to your learning logs over the weekend, and next week, show you how to access your feedback.
 ```